Dynamical magnetic susceptibility of non-collinear magnets: A novel KKR-based ab initio scheme and its application: Formalism

 With the KS GF at hand, one can apply the Cauchy theorem in order to obtain the retarded KS susceptibility analytically continued to a line in a finite distance $\gamma$ from the real axis (the so called \textit{nearly real axis}) \cite{Abrikosov1975, Schmalian1996} ($\gamma > \gamma' = \zp$):

 where the $S$ is obtained as a trace of the product of two GFs and Pauli matrices $\sigma^{i}$.

 $\fFD(\eps_{j})$ stands for the Fermi-Dirac distribution function.
-A small finite temperature is introduced to smear slightly the Fermi level allowing for better convergence of the Brillouin zone integrals.
+A small finite temperature is introduced to slightly smear the Fermi level allowing for better convergence of the Brillouin zone integrals.
 In this work, this temperature is negligible on the electronic energy scales and the electron gas is regarded to be described at absolute zero. $\zp$ denotes the small positive energy limit.
-Einstein summation convention is assumed for the spin indices and there is no difference raised and lowered density index $i$.
+Einstein summation convention is assumed for the spin indices.
+There is no difference raised and lowered density index $i$.
 The advantage of this approach is the possibility of deforming the complex plane integration contours such that the evaluation of $S$ takes place far from the singularities of the KS Green's function allowing for its more rapid numerical convergence \cite{Buczek2011a}.
-Furthermore, the evaluation of the susceptibility on the nearly real axis yields more stable analytic continuation to the real frequencies than the evaluation at Matsubara poles \cite{ Staunton1999, Staunton2000, Thakor2003}.
+Furthermore, the evaluation of the susceptibility on the nearly real axis yields a more stable analytic continuation to the real frequencies and magnon line fitting schemes than the evaluation at Matsubara poles \cite{ Staunton1999, Staunton2000, Thakor2003} although it is computationally more expensive.

 The susceptibility Dyson equation allows to find the true interacting (enhanced) susceptibility of the many-electron system:

 The first term in the bracket above denotes the Hartree (Coulomb) interaction ($\vC\fbr{\vec{x}} \equiv 2/x$) while $K\xc$ stands for the exchange-correlation kernel, defined as a functional derivative of the exchange-correlation potential evaluated at the ground state values of electronic and magnetic densities